blogmywiki/pet-python-startrek/README.rst

 - 2 digit stardates not 4 - shows time remaining removing need for status menu item
 - basic polar co-ordinate map added when moving or firing
 - single letter commands
+- line 11 pays tribute to Leonard Tramiel's hidden REM statement
 - stars shown as ● not * (something I find odd about the PET version, I guess they wanted to show off the graphics)
 - animate explosions
+- co-ordinates are 1-8 in Python Super Star Trek version, they were 0-7 in PET BASIC

 To do list
 ==========
-- co-ordinates are 1-8 in Python Super Star Trek version, they were 0-7 in PET BASIC
 - add proper help
 - in PET version if you hit a star you get sent through a space warp, sheilds are stripped - possibly dropped in a random location?
 - check navigation, probably needs a total re-write; PET version uses normal angles with 0 being East, 90 North.
 - if I fix navigation angles, I can lose the navigation computers
+- same for firing torpedos
 - remove computer menu
-- same for firing torpedos
 - PET version used real time not turns for stardates, am inclined to leave it as turns but increment on each turn not when you move quadrant
 - PET version plays in 'real time', eg if you wait too long to type a fire command you'll be destroyed
 - add animtion of moving, firing torpedoes